Korean War Legacy Project

 The Importance of Pilots During the Korean War

-Louis Bourgeois also had 6 North Star Aircraft that went into Korea while others went to Japan.
-After the war, the planes were brought back to Canada to continue their airlift duties.
-He is so proud to be the president of the 426 Squadron to support fellow veterans who fought during the Korean War.
+Louis Bourgeois describes the North Star Aircraft that went into Korea while others went to Japan.
+He recalls that after the war, the planes were brought back to Canada to continue their airlift duties.
+He feels a sense of accomplishment by serving as the president of the 426 Squadron in that it shows support to fellow veterans who fought during the Korean War.

 Share YouTube: